 What About INSTAX Film?

 Here’s the deal with traveling with film: You can put your film through security.
-Problems do happen when your film goes through the scanner a lot of times, so you should really be okay if it's just a couple of times.
+Problems can happen when your film goes through the scanner though, so beware of that.

 If you are nervous about it, you can talk to the TSA workers about checking the film by hand instead of running it through a machine.
+If you let them know you have film, they'll often just ask you to hand it to them rather than sending it through the scanner with the rest of your items to avoid any damage to your film.
 For a few more Polaroid packing tips we also have you covered.

 Feel a little more prepared for your next flight?